yxz197/Notes/chapter2/prob-questions/median-prob.md

-## Q. 3 random variables i.i.d from a uniform distribution 0 to 2, what is the probability that the median is greater than 1.5?
+## 3 random variables i.i.d from a uniform distribution 0 to 2, what is the probability that the median is greater than 1.5?

 $$